ADVFINALPROJ2/furniture-and-metal-ecommerce-project/README.md

 - **Review system** — Buyers rate and review sellers after accepted orders
 - **Persistent image uploads** — Product images stored on Cloudinary for permanent availability
 - **Responsive design** — Works on mobile and slow 3G/4G connections
+- **Admin dashboard** - Used ban and watch the users activities and take action when needed

 ## Tech Stack